 Most news outlets don't use enough pull quotes.

 McMinisterface and Mr. Governor were both involved in the debate, along with key executives from Fox, CNN, Disney, Comcast, YouTube, Little Debbie, the FCC, the Department of Defense, and the United States Air Force, whose involvement was initially unclear.

-During the debate, the prevailing opinion of those involved was that American media has room for improvement and there is nothing funny going on in Area 51 we'd like to make that perfectly clear.
+During the debate on Thursday, the prevailing opinion of those involved was that American media has room for improvement and there is nothing funny going on in Area 51 we'd like to make that perfectly clear.

 It was noted that American media is still doing pretty well despite a few shortcomings.

 Nothing funny going on in Area 51.

 Among the shortcomings, McMinisterface said that most news outlets don't use enough pull quotes.
 He feels that pull quotes tell the reader the important bits so they can hurry up and get this whole reading thing over with.
 He repeated this sentiment to us during our exclusive interview on Thursday.

 "The situation is not looking very good", remarked CNN staff on Thursday.